Central Oxfordshire Travel Plan

 The key challenges for Central Oxfordshire are:

-- Climate and emissions: Exceedance of legal emission levels and the need to rapidly reduce carbon emissions from all transport related activities.
+- Climate and emissions: Exceedance of legal air pollution levels and the need to rapidly reduce carbon emissions from all transport related activities.

 - Housing, jobs, and regeneration: Over the period 2011 to 2031, 100,000 new homes will be built in Oxfordshire, with at least 15,000 required to meet Oxford City’s unmet housing need.

 - Attractive sustainable travel: Levels of congestion across the area cause unreliable journey times for many people.
-Based on current trends, increased demand for movement in the area will exacerbate congestion in future years.
-Space efficient travel options like public transport and active travel, can help address this challenge.
 At present, sustainable travel options in the area have issues including:

 - Time and reliability - Average bus speeds in Oxford have been declining on key routes to and from the city centre and employment sites, with only 8mph achieved between the JR hospital and city centre via Cowley Centre during weekday peaks.